 The Erie Philharmonic has become a paramount institution in the Erie Community thanks to its many supporters.
-The Legacy Society is a group of such individuals who have chosen to establish a legacy by remembering the Erie Philharmonic in their estate plans.
+The Crescendo Society is a group of such individuals who have chosen to establish a legacy by remembering the Erie Philharmonic in their estate plans.

 We need to continually confront the challenge of excellence and longevity with a strong and secure financial base.

 Through planned giving, the Erie Philharmonic Staff, Music Director and Board of Directors has set a goal to increase the Philharmonic's Endowment Fund to $8 million by the end of the 2019-2020 season.
 Estate Gifts of $10,000 or more to the endowment have never been as important.
 Learn more about our 2020 Compose the Future campaign here.

 Those who provide for the Erie Philharmonic through planned giving at a minimum of $10,000 are recognized as members of the Crescendo Society.
 As a thank you, members of this society will be invited to an exclusive lunch with Music Director Daniel Meyer once a year for a behind-the-scenes look into the Philharmonic.